redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

 **Summary**<br>
 - Remember, during initial environment setup, we created a backup of the instance data (in case a fallback or restore is needed.
 Better safe than sorry.)
-- We will add an additional project to Ansible Tower, "Three Tier App", which will allow us to install (take a guess) a three tier application stack across the three CentOS nodes, as well as provide a means to test/verify functionality of the application components.
+- We will utilize an additional project in Ansible Tower, "Three Tier App / Dev", which will allow us to install (take a guess) a three tier application stack across the three CentOS nodes.
+Additionally, the project also provides a means to test/verify functionality of the application components, which we will perform pre RHEL conversion.
 - Next, we employ the Convert2RHEL utility to convert the CentOS nodes to RHEL.
 There are many sources of information on this handy utility, here are several of note:
     - [How to convert from CentOS or Oracle Linux to RHEL](https://access.redhat.com/articles/2360841) (Jan 2021)
     - [Converting from CentOS to RHEL with Convert2RHEL and Satellite](https://www.redhat.com/en/blog/converting-centos-rhel-convert2rhel-and-satellite) (March 2020)